DylanLee91/DSI-Projects/Project4/README.md

     - Supporting Documnet: Definitions and description for the weather dataset
 - **Spray data:** The City of Chicago also does spraying to kill mosquitos.
 Spray data are only provided for year 2011 and 2013.

-### Our project is split into three notebooks:
+### Our project is split into three main notebooks:
-- #### Notebook 1:
+#### Notebook 1:
    - Introduction, Business Case & Problem Statement
    - Executive Summary
    - Data Processing (Train/Test, Weather and Spray datasets)

-- #### Notebook 2:
+#### Notebook 2:
    - Data Exploration (EDA)
    - Feature Engineering
    - Feature Selection

-- #### Notebook 3:
+#### Notebook 3:
    - Data Modelling
    - Key Findings & Recommendations
    - Conclusion

+#### (Supplementary) Notebook 3.5:
+   - Additional Information on Modelling

 # Introduction
 ![cover](images/wnvimage_1.jpg)